Poor Roads Hold Back Food Transportation In Ghana

 The Head of Food System at the World Food Programme (WFP), Steven Odarteifio, indicated that Ghana loses about $1.9 billion of its crop production to post-harvest losses annually.

-He attributed the huge losses to factors including poor road network, lack of processing, and storage facilities, which present and successive governments have done little to address.
+He attributed the huge losses to factors including poor road network, lack of processing, and storage facilities, which successive governments have done little to address.

 What can be done to address the poor roads?